Whoistolu/Whoistolu/README.md

 ## About Me :Man:

-- 🔭 I’m currently training to become a Full-Stack software developer.
 - 👯 I’m looking to collaborate on great projects.
-- 🌱 I’m currently learning how to build great software at <a href="https://www.microverse.org/">Microverse Inc</a>
+- 🌱 I’m currently learning how to build great softwares at <a href="https://www.microverse.org/">Microverse Inc</a>
 - :computer: Language stack: JavaScript, Ruby, Rails, React & Redux.
-- ⚡ Fun fact: I'm a lover of video games
+- ⚡ Fun fact: I love to play video games.
-- :book: I'm a book lover.
+- :book: A book lover.

 ## Stats